-Register online at BlueCircleSports.
-Early registration is $25 through April 30th.
-From April 30th through September 16, the registration fee is $35.
+Register online at Registration.
+Early registration is $25 through June 30th.
+From July 1st through September 16, the registration fee is $35.
 Late registration will be available onsite from 9:00AM to 9:45, and is $45.
 All finishers will receive a race t-shirt (late registrants might receive theirs at a later date.)

 Packet pickup is on September 15 from 1:00 PM to 7:00 PM at the Idaho Outdoor Association Hall--3401 Brazil St, Boise.
 To reach the IOA Hall, turn east off of Vista Avenue onto Sunrise Rim Rd.
 Travel about a half mile, then turn right on Brazil Street.
 The IOA Hall will be just to the right and is very obvious.
 Packets can also be picked up at the race site from 9:00AM to 9:45AM on race day.

 Directions to the Crater Crawl: